Faculty Evaluation Plan, Department of French and Italian

 Course Evaluation Form: Written Comments Questionnaire

 The purpose of this supplemental form is to give you an opportunity to address in written comments the effectiveness of this course and the instructor.
-This evaluation, along with those of your fellow students, will be used in annual faculty, instructor, and GTA evaluations.
+This evaluation, along with those of your fellow students, will be used in annual evaluations of teaching.
 Your comments will remain anonymous.

 N.B.
 1) To be done in CV form; that is, in outline, rather than narration; please follow this form as closely as possible, including blanks where appropriate.